 If an abnormality is found, it does not necessarily mean that you have cancer.
 Small nodules and other abnormalities are found in about 1 in 5 screening CT scans.
 Most of these do not turn out to be cancer.
 You may require additional testing (which is covered by most insurances).
-A Parkland Cancer Center professional will discuss your next steps with you and answer any questions you may have.
+A member of your Parkland Health Center care team will discuss your next steps with you and answer any questions you may have.

 What happens if cancer is found?

-If cancer is found, your team will work with your primary care physician and you on a treatment plan.
-If you don’t have a primary care physician, our navigator can help you choose a provider.
+If cancer is found, your Parkland Health Center care team will work with you and your physician on a treatment plan.

 Cancer Care at Parkland Health Center